Promethees/microalbumin-Flask/README.md

 `./setup_and_run.sh`

 4. If you prefer transparency:
-Install `flask` and `pandas` by `pip3 install -r requirements.txt`.
+Install `flask` and `pandas` by `pip3 install -r requirements_local.txt`.
 Then run `sudo python3 main.py` (or "Run as Administrator" in Windows) to allow the Web app to access local folders.

 5. Access the App